-30 November marks the date of the sentencing of ‘Group of Ten’ monks for distributing Tibetan translation of the Universal Declaration of Human Rights.
-The Chinese authorities convicted the monks of producing ‘reactionary literature’ and ‘venomously slandering China’s socialist system characterized by the people’s democratic dictatorship’.
-The ‘Group of Ten’ monks were sentenced to 5 years to 19 years in prison.
+30 November marks the 30th anniversary of the sentencing of ten Tibetan monks for distributing Tibetan translation of the Universal Declaration of Human Rights in the Tibetan capital Lhasa in 1988.
+The Chinese authorities convicted the monks of producing ‘reactionary literature’ and ‘venomously slandering China’s socialist system’ sentencing the monks to varying prison terms of 5 years to 19 years.

-“Even though we did not have proper equipment and facility to have banners and Tibetan flags, however, we drew Tibetan flag on clothes and prepared handwritten banners calling for ‘Free Tibet’, “Tibet belongs to Tibetans’ and “May His Holiness the Dalai Lama live for 10,000 years’ said Ven Ngawang Delek in his speech.
+“Even though we did not have proper equipment and facility to have banners and Tibetan flags, however, we drew Tibetan national flag on clothes and prepared handwritten banners calling for ‘Free Tibet’, “Tibet belongs to Tibetans’ and “May His Holiness the Dalai Lama live for 10000 years’ said Ven.
+Ngawang Delek.
 “Along with me and several other Drepung monks, we secretly planned a peaceful demonstration and took to the streets of Lhasa on 27 September 1987.
-We were then arbitrarily arrested and detained for a few months.
-My cousin Jamphel Tsering was also one among the ‘Group of Ten’ Drepung monks.
-He was sentenced to 5 years and was released after the completion of his 5-year prison term.
-Nevertheless, he also took part in the 2008 uprising and was arbitrarily detained for few months.”
+We were then detained for a few months.
+My cousin Jamphel Tsering was also among the ‘Group of Ten’.
+He was sentenced to 5 years and was released after the completion of his prison term.
+Nevertheless, he also took part in the 2008 uprising and was arbitrarily detained for a few months.”

-Mrs Lhakpa Dolma said “Jamphel Monlam would often tell that even though he spent 5 years in Chinese prison and underwent severe torture but he never really faced any health complications and it is because that he would always picture His Holiness the Dalai Lama in his mind when the torture equipment was meted onto him by the prison authorities and because of which it didn’t really inflict much pain for him.”
+Mrs Lhakpa Dolma said “Jamphel Monlam would often tell that even though he spent 5 years in Chinese prison and underwent severe torture but he never really faced any health complications and it is because that he would always picture His Holiness the Dalai Lama in his mind when the torture equipment was used on him by the prison authorities and because of which he was able to tolerate the pain.”

-“Chinese government’s rhetoric of protecting the religious freedom of Tibetans inside Tibet is nothing but a big lie to the world and a travesty of justice.
-The reality is that monasteries in Tibet are extensively controlled by the Chinese authorities.
-Enrolment of the number of monks is limited strictly to 450.
-For instance, decades have passed by yet there are still only 450 monks at Drepung Monastery and children below 18 years of age are not allowed to join Monastery as their wish.
-Therefore, it is conspicuous that there is no freedom of religion in Tibet” said former Political Prisoner Ven Ngawang Woeber in his speech.
+Former political prisoner Ven.
+Ngawang Woeber said, “Chinese government’s rhetoric of protecting the religious freedom of Tibetans inside Tibet is nothing but a ploy to hoodwink the international community.
+The reality is that Chinese authorities extensively control the monasteries in Tibet.
+Enrolment of monks is strictly limited to 450.
+For instance, decades have passed but there are still only 450 monks at Drepung Monastery and children below 18 years of age are not allowed to join the monastery.
+Therefore, it is clear that there is no freedom of religion in Tibet.”